Matcham89/the-secret-to-getting-hired-in-tech-quickly/README.md

 ---
-title: The Secret To Getting Hired In Tech Quickly
+title: The Secret to Getting Hired in Tech Quickly
 ---

 # The Secret to Getting Hired in Tech Quickly